This post contains affiliate links. For more information, please read our disclosure policy.

 - Weather in Dubrovnik in summer can go up to 30°C during the day but calmer at nights

-- There will be tons of festivals and happening in the city so keep your eyes to these events!
+- There will be tons of festivals and happenings in the city, so keep your eyes to these events!

 Autumn in Dubrovnik (September to October)